stanford-crfm/helm/README.md

 # Contributing

-To contribute to this project, install the dev dependencies and git hook scripts:
+To contribute to this project, install the dependencies:

-    pip install -r requirements.txt && pre-commit install
+    ./pre-commit.sh

 To run unit tests:

     python -m pytest

+Before pushing code changes to the remote repo, run the pre-commit script:

+    ./pre-commit.sh